cdwilson/cdwilson.dev/content/posts/articles/2022-06-28-diy-home-office-electronics-workspace/index.md

 I've been wanting to set up a small electronics workspace in my home office for a while now.
 The main goal was to have an ESD-safe area in the office where I could do bring-up and testing for projects that require a connection to a computer and test equipment.
 I already have a separate full size electronics workbench in the garage (SMT reflow oven, hot air rework, microscope, etc), so this was intended as a more focused compliment to that space, rather than a replacement for it.

-I've made a couple small improvements since this original tweet, so I wanted to post a follow-up with a more detailed look at the build process and some of the things I learned along the way.
+I've made a couple small improvements since the original tweet below, so I wanted to post a follow-up with a more detailed look at the build process and some of the things I learned along the way.

 {{< tweet user="chrismakesstuff" id="1527045357414191104" >}}